smr547/pbs_demo/raijin_pbs_tips.md

 working with PBS on Raijin.

 ## Terms
-I've tried to be accurate in my use of language -- Please refer to my [glossary of terms](./glossary.md).
+I've tried to be consistent in my use of language -- Please refer to the [glossary of terms](./glossary.md).
 Now for the tips.

 ## Big jobs are better than small jobs
 The Raijin PBS implimentation limits the number of jobs that can be subitted to a single queue from a single project